Hardening Off Seedlings: Toughen Up Your Babies for the Real World

 One or two weeks before setting your new plants outside, and once the seedlings have at least 3 or 4 true leaves, start the hardening off process.
 Pay attention to the needs of each plant, taking care to transplant only when conditions are right for growing that plant outdoors.
 Moving your plants out too early can stunt their growth.
 Penn State’s Extension has a handy reference for growing temperatures for many popular vegetables.

 Don't put tender seedlings in full sun right away.
-Choose a shady, sheltered spot with indirect light and leave your plants out for two to three hours the first day.
+Choose a shady, sheltered spot with indirect light and leave your plants out for one to two hours the first day.
+If you don't have a natural spot, you can use a shade cloth to give some filtered light.
 Each day, gradually increase the amount of time your plants spend outside by an hour or two.
 Gradually expose them to direct sunlight as well.

 If the weather is unusually cold, windy, or harsh, bring the plants inside that day.
 By the last couple of days, your plants should be accustomed to spending time outside, and they can even spend the night outside.